grumpyjames/limits_of_tda/README.md

 If both of those seem pedestrian, help yourself to objective X.

+Remember to stay within the rules of TDA, whatever you do.

 ## Objective A : We can bake it for you wholesale

+Implement the 'placeWholesaleOrder' function on the `BreadShop`.

-Add a function to the `BreadShop` that behaves as follows:
+It behaves as follows:

 * Takes no arguments
 * Calls a new `placeWholesaleOrder` on `OutboundEvents` with an integer amount that is equal to the `sum` of the quantities of the orders in all of the known accounts

-Remember to stay within the rules of TDA!

 ## Objective B : A wholesale order arrives